vitforlinux-gimp/oroscopo_tgpt/README.md

 # oroscopo_tgpt
-A Bash script to get the italian horoscope via TGPT
+A Bash script to get the italian horoscope via TGPT in terminal

 (ITALIAN)